California-style pizza: History

 By 1980, Alice Waters' Chez Panisse and its head chef, Jeremiah Tower, had already invented California cuisine, a combination of French and Italian techniques and presentation with fresh local ingredient-focused flavors.
 Waters was a long-time fan of Tommaso's Italian restaurant in San Francisco's North Beach, which had installed the West Coast's first wood-fired pizza oven when it opened in 1935.

 After traveling to Italy, Waters decided to make an open kitchen featuring a Tommaso's-style pizza oven the focus of the new cafe she was opening above her main dining room.
 Although prepared classically, her chefs added exotic fine ingredients to their single-serving pizzas and calzones, such as goat cheese and duck sausage.
 Her cafe, and its pizzas, in particular, were an instant success, attracting wide attention among food critics.

 Wolfgang Puck, in 1980 and 1981, was preparing to open the restaurant that would make him famous, Spago, in West Hollywood, California.
 Initially conceived as a pizzeria, Spago's was modeled after the upstairs cafe at Chez Panisse.
 He was so impressed with the pizza LaDou had made for him at Prego, he hired LaDou as head pizza chef.
-Under Puck's guidance, LaDou developed more than 250 pizza concepts using ingredients such as scallops, roe, and baby zucchini flowers.
+Under Puck's guidance, LaDou developed more than 250 pizza concepts using ingredients such as scallops, roe, and zucchini flowers.

 Among their most famous invention was "Jewish pizza", a pizza dough first cooked then topped with smoked salmon, crème fraîche, capers, and dill.
 Another innovation was using infused olive oil, baby vegetables, chili oil, and flavored dough.